Baffled by bean curd? You’re not alone. Even seasoned vegans can become stuck when it comes to creating tantalizing tofu recipes.

 Indonesian fried rice, or nasi goreng, traditionally features eggs, but do not fear, faithful vegans, Ania at Lazy Cat Kitchen has a guilt-free Vegan Nasi Goreng With Ginger Tofu that is a treat to eat and cruelty-free.

 Roasting the aromatics before blending is what gives the sauce its intense flavor.
-Also, pressed tofu absorbs flavors more fully so the ginger is not lost amid the other tastes of Austronesian cuisine.
+Also, pressed tofu (see our best tofu press reviews if you haven’t already got one) absorbs flavors more fully so the ginger is not lost amid the other tastes of Austronesian cuisine.
 This is a fantastic dish you really must try.